pulumi/pulumi-hugo/themes/default/content/blog/reducing-our-error-rate/index.md

 - Checking the issue tracker for a pre-existing ticket to add additional context, a +1, etc.
 - Reaching out to a teammate who just shipped some buggy code so they can get a fix out
 - Filing a well-documented bug
-- Starting a slack thread with the team to raise a known issue that seems to be cropping up more regularly
+- Starting a Slack thread with the team to raise a known issue that seems to be cropping up more regularly
 - Just opening a PR if it’s a simple fix

-Rember we only have 250 hours or 15,000 minutes per year to triage with a single on-call engineer.
+Remember we only have 250 hours or 15,000 minutes per year to triage with a single on-call engineer.
 At five minutes a pop we can triage ~3000 errors per year until things start dropping on the floor.

 Now imagine you work on a new product and you just launched your MVP.
 It is early days, but there is some traction and you’re seeing API traffic at a rate of 1,000,000 requests per year.
 Your annual budget for triaging as we previously determined is 3000 errors, which yields a maximum permissible error rate of 0.3%, or a 99.7% success rate.